Titan-Systems/titan/README.md

 * DevOps engineers looking to automate and manage Snowflake infrastructure.
 * Analytics engineers working with dbt who want to manage Snowflake resources without macros.
-* Data engineers needing a reliable tool for deploying and managing Snowflake resources.
+* Data platform teams who need to reliably manage Snowflake with CI/CD.
 * Organizations that prefer a git-based workflow for infrastructure management.
 * Teams seeking to replace Terraform for Snowflake-related tasks.